youssseeef/operating-systems-lab2/README.md

 Elements of C's row: 154
 Time Spent in per-row-single-threaded: 0.000102
 ```

-* Performance metrics are quite random because it's dependent on the processor usage.
+### Performance metrics are quite random because they depend on the processor usage.
 We think that this might be because we're using a small example
 ------------------------------------------------------------------------
 ## Part 2: Water Reaction
 * For this part, we created the following struct in reaction.h:

 ```
 struct reaction {
 	pthread_mutex_t lock;